 Matching, data submission and reporting carried out by both you and your A V C provider(s) simultaneously.

-In option 1 – multiple source linked, each administering authority will generate a Globally Unique ID (GUID) that is local to them and send that to all their A V C provider(s) to use.
+In option 1 – multiple source linked, you will generate a Globally Unique ID (GUID) that is local to you and send that to all your A V C provider(s) to use.
 Once live, this GUID value is sent in the value data that both you and your A V C provider(s) send to the ecosystem.
 This enables the dashboard’s display rules to pin the two or more data entries together onscreen.

 In option 2 – multiple source not linked, if no GUID is used, the order in which the pension benefits are displayed will be solely down to the display logic used by the chosen dashboard.
-The main scheme benefits and your A V C benefits might not be displayed together.
+The member’s main scheme benefits and A V C benefits might not be displayed together.
 We do not recommend using this option.

 Multiple source – pros and cons